JavierLagosChanclon/digitalocean-rke2-tf/README.md

     - `rancher/neuvector/longhorn_version` To define component helm version deployed.
 By default, it will deploy latest helm version available.
   - StackState Ingress URL will not be available until 5/10 minutes after Terraform script has finished since StackState requires more time the first time it is installed.
   - StackState Admin password will be displayed on the output when terraform script finishes.
 If you want to see it again please run `terraform output`
+    - `create_downstream_cluster` To define if a downstream cluster attached to upstream rancher should be created.
+    - `downstream_droplet_count` To specify the number of downstream nodes to create.
+    - `downstream_size` To specify the droplet size for downstream nodes.
+    - `downstream_cni` To define CNI type used by downstream cluster.
+You can choose between canal, calico and flannel
+  - Downstream cluster won't be available until you access rancher webUI for the first time after finishing the terraform script.
+After accessing Rancher webUI please wait a couple of minutes for the downstream cluster to be ready.

 #### terraform.tfvars example
 - Here can be found an example of terraform.tfvars file.